 Pathway 1: Section 90 community pharmacies can engage ACOPs to work in eligible RACHs.
 This is referred to as Tier 1 on the Pharmacy Programs Administrator (PPA) website.
 Pathway 2: Eligible RACHs can engage ACOPs to work at the RACH.
-This option becomes available only if the RACH is unsuccessful in sourcing a credentialed pharmacist through at least one Section 90 community pharmacy (Tier 1).
+This option becomes available only if the RACH is unsuccessful in sourcing a credentialed pharmacist through the community pharmacy of their choice (Tier 1).
 This is referred to as Tier 2 on the PPA website.